How to tell if your dog has separation anxiety

 Ask your neighbours if they hear barking or other signs of distress coming from your dog.
 This may prove timely in averting any complaints from them.
 Assure your neighbours you are taking steps to alleviate your dog’s anxiety (and theirs!).

-Signs of separation anxiety can even be evident when you are at home, for example following you around from room to room, seeking lots of physical contact and attention and becoming quiet and withdrawn as you prepare to leave.
+Signs of separation anxiety can even be evident when you are at home, for example:

 How to help your dog cope with separation anxiety